Vaziria/tonnage/doc/masternode-setup.md

 <br><br>
 The bold area is your ip address.
 Save it somewhere for use in the next steps
 <br><br>
-Next you need to think of a prcuser (user name) and rpcpassword (password) to use.  these can be anything, just save them off for the next steps.
+Next you need to think of a rpcuser (user name) and rpcpassword (password) to use.  these can be anything, just save them off for the next steps.
 Good examples are:<br><br>

     rpcuser=swampcoinawesomeuser123123
     rpcpassword=878765ghjhg675ytfytufgklhlk